alelom/python-nameof/README.md

 # `python-nameof`: a Python implementation of C# `nameof` operator

-> _This is a follow-up to [this project](https://github.com/alexmojaki/nameof) since the author archived it, preferring the [`varname`](https://github.com/pwwang/python-varname) library which [used to cover `nameof`](https://github.com/pwwang/python-varname/issues/117), but [varname has deprecated it](https://github.com/pwwang/python-varname/commit/1a342b3dc54f0363deb26a80dcdf608341a9594c#diff-dc2f15ddf68ad966f2e3d02f7f4e307cf691fed747df8087c10c3861e2bbc031)._
+> _This is a follow-up to [this project](https://github.com/alexmojaki/nameof) since the author archived it, preferring the [`varname`](https://github.com/pwwang/python-varname) library which [used to cover `nameof`](https://github.com/pwwang/python-varname/issues/117), but then [`varname` deprecated it](https://github.com/pwwang/python-varname/commit/1a342b3dc54f0363deb26a80dcdf608341a9594c#diff-dc2f15ddf68ad966f2e3d02f7f4e307cf691fed747df8087c10c3861e2bbc031)._

 A Python utility that mimics the [C# `nameof` operator](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/nameof?redirectedfrom=MSDN), allowing you to get variable, attribute, or property names as strings at runtime.